MicrosoftDocs/Hololens/hololens/security-architecture.md

 # Security overview and architecture

-The HoloLens 2 security architecture is being completely redesigned and engineered from the ground up to be free from legacy security issues, while creating a minimized attack surface.
+The HoloLens 2 security architecture has been completely redesigned and engineered from the ground up to be free from legacy security issues, while creating a minimized attack surface.
 This new, innovative architecture offers secure storage locations and advanced security elements, with mechanisms capable of shielding operating systems from potential threats and vulnerabilities.

 HoloLens 2 combines hardware, software, networking, and services to deliver end-to-end security, while providing the user with an optimal experience.
 With HoloLens 2, a large majority of security features are now turned on automatically, minimizing the effort required to correctly set up and configure the operating system.